-The Blood Service’s scientific research is guided by the goals specified in the research strategy:
+The Blood Service’s scientific research is guided by the focus areas specified in the research strategy:

 • Blood supply chain

 • New cell therapies and compatibility of organ and tissue transplantations

 In 2022, Veripalvelu spent a total of €4.4 million on research and product development, of which 64% was covered by external funding (€2.8 million).
 The net cost for research was 3% of turnover.

 Our key researcher resources comprise 18 persons each with a doctoral degree and 13 doctoral researchers.
 Researchers at the Blood Service contributed to 28 peer-reviewed scientific publications.
 A doctoral thesis on HLA tissue compatibility was also completed in 2022.